Who we are

 Before joining the Cambridge Network team Claire was an experienced recruitment consultant, working with local companies large and small and focussed on executive search, graduate and technical recruiting.
 She now uses this knowledge, background and contacts to manage the Recruitment Gateway and organise our jobs fairs for Network members and jobseekers.
 Claire's focus, understanding and appreciation of the local jobs market (for companies as well as individuals) means she is very well placed to support employers and candidates through the whole recruitment process.

 Sara supports Cambridge Network members to get the best of their membership.
 She manages their enquiries about events, learning and development, recruitment and accounts.
 Sarah also ably supports the Network team and CEO.

 Kelly deals with for all daily accounting processes within Cambridge Network.
 This includes issuing annual membership subscription and renewal notices, credit control, reconciliation, working with suppliers and invoices for training and recruitment services.
 She is also supporting the integration of the Network's finance systems and membership database.

 Lucy is one of the receptionists for the Hauser Forum and is an administrator for Cambridge Network.
-She manages reception and supports building tenants: Cambridge Innovation Capital, Cambridge Network and ideaSpace.
+She manages reception, the Seminar Centre and supports building tenants: Cambridge Enterprise, Cambridge Innovation Capital and ideaSpace.

 Recruitment Gateway Assistant